GSTT-CSC/gstt-csc-old/guides.md

 The data will be stored on physical storage kept with GSTT.
 <br>
 <h2>Resources</h2>
-More information XNAT can be found on the [their website](https://www.xnat.org/).
+More information XNAT can be found on [their website](https://www.xnat.org/).
 <br>
 <br>
 More information on DICOM standard Supplement 142 concerning clinical trial de-identification can be found [here](https://www.dicomstandard.org/News-dir/ftsup/docs/sups/sup142.pdf).